-- i) To accept gifts, loans or sponsorship within agreed policy guidelines. - ii) To refer all gifts, loans and sponsorship above the limit identified in Section G to the PFCC for approval before they are accepted. - C.21.7 Responsibilities of the EforceChief Constable's CFO
+- i) To accept gifts, loans or sponsorship within agreed policy guidelines. - ii) To refer all gifts, loans and sponsorship above the limit identified in Section G to the PFCC for approval before they are accepted.

-- i) To present an annual report to the PFCC listing all gifts, loans and sponsorship. - ii) To maintain a central register, in a format agreed by the Treasurer-Head of Finance, of all sponsorship initiatives and agreements including their true market value, and to provide an annual certified statement of all such initiatives and agreements.
-The register will be made available to the Treasurer-Head of Finance, who shall satisfy himthemself that it provides a suitable account of the extent to which such additional resources have been received.

-iii) To bank cash from sponsorship activity in accordance with normal income procedures.
+- i) To present an annual report to the PFCC listing all gifts, loans and sponsorship. - ii) To maintain a central register, in a format agreed by the PFCC's Chief Finance Officer, of all sponsorship initiatives and agreements including their true market value, and to provide an annual certified statement of all such initiatives and agreements.
+The register will be made available to the PFCC's CFO, who shall satisfy themself that it provides a suitable account of the extent to which such additional resources have been received. - iii) To bank cash from sponsorship activity in accordance with normal income procedures.